missjody/productivity-app/README.md

   * React-Sound

   The React-Sound NPM contains an awesome Sound component that allows you to easily build the ability to play and control sound clips in your code.
-"Dunes" is provided with a Public Domain license at (Andrewkn's freesound link)[https://freesound.org/people/Andrewkn/sounds/447511/].
-"Throat Singing" is provided with an Attribution License from (Metzik's freesound link)[https://freesound.org/people/Metzik/sounds/244155/]; it has been modified into a .mp3 file.
-"Quartz Crystal Singing Bowls" is provided with Attribution License from (juskiddink's freesound link)[https://freesound.org/people/juskiddink/sounds/129219/]; it has been modified into a .mp3 file.
+"Dunes" is provided with a Public Domain license at [Andrewkn's freesound link](https://freesound.org/people/Andrewkn/sounds/447511/).
+"Throat Singing" is provided with an Attribution License from [Metzik's freesound link](https://freesound.org/people/Metzik/sounds/244155/); it has been modified into a .mp3 file.
+"Quartz Crystal Singing Bowls" is provided with Attribution License from [juskiddink's freesound link](https://freesound.org/people/juskiddink/sounds/129219/); it has been modified into a .mp3 file.

 ## My Goals